eirvandelden/selenized_rails.novaextension/README.md

 # Selenized & Solarized

-This extension provides a set of themes for the Selenized and Solarized colorsets for the Nova editor, with personal color choices and careful mapping for code and UI.
+This extension provides a set of themes for the Selenized and Solarized colorsets.
+It uses the official color values and uses the values as determined in Solarized, but with personal color for keywords:

+* Document darkest/lightest background color.
+* Document borders are one background color value away.
+* Window is colored, one background color value away from document background
+  * Thanks to @altercation himself for this suggestion!
+* Window borders are colored, one background color value away from window background
+* Comments are dimmed and italic
+* Brackets are dimmed
+* Links are red
+* Booleans/Numbers/Symbols/Entities are yellow
+* Hex values are yellow
+* Globals and constants are orange
+* Variables are magenta
+* Types are orange
+* Functions/Methods/Properties are blue
+  * Core methods are *orange*
+* Arguments are green
+* Strings are green

 ## Theme Previews